jonathanhood/gradle-plugin-example/tutorial/5-making-configurable-plugins.md

 Now you immediately ask: what is project evaluation?
 It might help to review Gradle's documentation on the [build lifecyle](https://docs.gradle.org/current/userguide/build_lifecycle.html) or the even better documentation as part of the [Project groovy docs](https://docs.gradle.org/current/javadoc/org/gradle/api/Project.html).

 The simple way to state it is, projects have two fundamental times where we can manipulate them:
-- ``beforeEvaluate`` occurs after all plugins have been loaded but before any configuration is read or dependencies evaluated.
+- ``beforeEvaluate`` occurs during initial plugin execution but before any configuration is read or dependencies evaluated.
+This is the time when most tasks will get constructed.
 So far, most of the plugin code we've written will execute at this stage.
 At this point user configuration should not be read since it hasn't be pulled from the ``build.gradle`` yet.
 - ``afterEvaluate`` occurs after all configuration and dependencies have been evaluated.
 At this point many parts of the project structure (such as configurations and dependencies) are rendered immutable.
 We may also read configuration with assurance that values are set as the user intends.

 After all ``afterEvaluate`` actions have been handled is when a gradle project actual begins to execute all tasks.
-After this point we can no longer manipulate the project in any meanginful way because it is running through the build procedure.

 It should be noted that any ``@TaskAction`` handler occurs after evaluation is completed.
 As a result, reading configuration in these functions is acceptable.